 \section{Introduction}

-Predictive coding has emerged as a powerful theoretical framework for understanding both learning and representation in neural networks.
-At its core, predictive coding posits that agents continuously construct and refine internal models of the world to minimize prediction error of incoming stimuli.
-This idea has gained significant traction as a unifying principle for perception, action, and learning \cite{friston2010free}.
-In neuroscience, predictive coding tasks have been used to study how networks build \emph{world models}—internal representations that capture the latent structure of the environment—by requiring them to predict future inputs given the past \cite{recanatesi2021predictive}.
-In machine learning, predictive coding have been used as a form of unsupervised learning \cite{wen2018deep, lotter2016deep}.
+Predictive learning has emerged as a powerful framework for training models that generalize well across a wide range of domains.
+In its simplest form, the task is minimally specified: a model is trained to predict the next observation given the current one.
+Despite this simplicity, predictive objectives have driven major advances across domains including language, vision, video, and audio \citep{brown2020language,chen2020generative,sun2019videobert,baevski2020wav2vec2}.
+In neuroscience, they have also been used to study how networks acquire \emph{world models}—internal representations that capture the latent structure of the environment—by requiring them to predict future inputs given the past observations \citep{recanatesi2021predictive, stachenfeld2017hippocampus, levenstein2024sequential}.
+These representations are often hypothesized to underlie the success of predictive learning, as accurate prediction necessitates capturing the underlying dynamics of the data.

 Despite these advances, several fundamental questions remain unresolved.
-While many studies report that predictive coding networks develop low-dimensional, interpretable representations of latent variables, this outcome is not guaranteed \cite{antonello2024predictive}.
+While many studies report that predictive learning networks develop low-dimensional, interpretable representations of latent variables, this outcome is not guaranteed.
 Intuitively, learning a latent world model seems advantageous for predictive tasks, as structured representations may enable more efficient predictions.
-However, overparameterized networks admit infinitely many solutions that can achieve perfect performance without forming any interpretable representation \cite{frankle2018lottery, zhang2016understanding, nguyen2017loss}.
-The mere success of predictive coding at minimizing prediction error therefore does not explain why structured world models emerge in practice.
-A deeper understanding of the inductive biases introduced by prediction horizon, network depth, and training dynamics is needed to clarify \emph{when} and \emph{why} predictive coding induces meaningful internal representations.
+However, overparameterized networks admit infinitely many solutions that can achieve perfect performance without forming any interpretable representation \citep{frankle2018lottery, zhang2016understanding, nguyen2017loss}.
+The mere success of predictive learning at minimizing prediction error therefore does not explain why structured world models emerge in practice.
+A deeper understanding of the inductive biases introduced by prediction horizon, network architecture, and training dynamics is needed to clarify \emph{when} and \emph{why} predictive learning induces meaningful internal representations.